pdp10/sbpipe/docs/contributing/package_structure.rst

 docs
 ~~~~

 The folder ``docs/`` contains the documentation for this project.
-The
-user and developer manuals in markdown format are contained in
-``docs/source``.
-In order to generate the complete documentation for
+In order to generate the complete documentation for SBpipe, the
-SBpipe, the following packages must be installed:
+following packages must be installed:

 -  python-sphinx
 -  texlive-fonts-recommended